Last Updated on May 21, 2021 by Michael Joseph

 Based on these studies, researchers show that a ketogenic diet achieves a 90% reduction in seizure occurrence after six months of treatment.
-Additionally, evidence supports the “cautious use” of the diet (18, 19).
+Additionally, evidence supports the “cautious use” of the diet (15, 16).

 However, levels of carbohydrate restriction required for ketogenic meals are something that young children need careful supervision with, due to the risk of initial side effects.

-6. Low Carb Diets Increase Satiety Levels and Help Suppress Appetite
+5. Low Carb Diets May Increase Satiety Levels and Help Suppress Appetite

 In truth, this likely depends on the exact formulation of the diet and the overall food choices.

-On this note, evidence shows that high-protein meals reduce post-meal concentrations of the hunger hormone known as ghrelin (22).
+On this note, evidence shows that high-protein meals reduce post-meal concentrations of the hunger hormone known as ghrelin (20).

-7. General Health Benefits of a Higher Protein Intake
+6. General Health Benefits of a Higher Protein Intake

-8. Low Carb and Keto Diets Help To Reduce Blood Pressure
+7. May Help To Reduce Blood Pressure

 In truth, it is likely that anything that can improve our overall lifestyle will have a beneficial effect on blood pressure.

 For some people, cutting down on salt is probably the right advice.
-But salt is an essential nutrient, and too little salt can be just as harmful as too much.

 Perhaps the most notable benefit of cutting down on carbohydrate is the effect this has on glucose and insulin levels.